 IHEP (Chinese Academy of Science): IHEP has several cloud deployments and is interested in the Federation of these within IHEP itself and with EGI.
 Initial contact has been established and IHEP will evaluate how the EGI model can fit their infrastructure

 NeCTAR: NeCTAR is an Australian-wide cloud federation based on OpenStack.
-Collaboration with EGI has started to integrate the resources following the requirements from key user communities: Human Brain Project, ELIXIR and SKA/LOFAR.
+Collaboration with EGI has started to integrate the resources following the requirements from key user communities such as the Human Brain Project (HBP), ELIXIR and SKA/LOFAR.
 Technical discussions on different aspects have taken place at several online meetings and during the Bari conference.

 CERN: CERN counts with a large OpenStack deployment and is interested in a loose federation profile with EGI using sustainable developments.
 Then CERN cloud is already integrated with the EGI accounting services.
 Native OpenStack support in EGI allows for further integration.

-KISTI: KISTI is a Resource Center in Korea providing Cloud resources using OpenStack.
-Integration activity with EGI is stalled due to poor OCCI support for their OpenStack networking configuration.
+KISTI: KISTI is a resource provider in Korea providing Cloud resources using OpenStack.
+Integration activity with EGI is stalled due to lack of OCCI support for their OpenStack networking configuration.
 Better network support in OpenStack is being developed by INDIGO project and expected to be released in the coming months.

 FogBow: The EU Brazil Cloud Connect project has developed a middleware named FogBow for the creation of cloud Federations.
 FogBow is partially integrated with EGI on providers that participate in EU Brazil Connect.

 Harness: Harness is a EU FP7 project providing support for non-conventional architectures on cloud.
 Harness plan included the evaluation of OCCI as an interface for making the resources of the project available for EGI.
+Harness project ended without producing any results on this area and the use case is now closed.

 Compute Canada: triggered by the CANFAR collaboration, Compute Canada has been identified as a possible e-Infrastructure to federate with EGI.
-The CANFAR integration will rely on the
+The CANFAR developments will rely on this integration.

 IUCC: IUCC (Israel) is evaluating the EGI Federated cloud for federating their resources.